Transkribus

 Transkribus is a platform for the text recognition, image analysis and structure recognition of historical documents.

-The platform was created in the context of the two EU projects tranScriptorium (2013–2015) and READ (Recognition and Enrichment of Archival Documents – 2016–2019).
+The platform was created in the context of the two EU projects "tranScriptorium" (2013–2015) and "READ" (Recognition and Enrichment of Archival Documents – 2016–2019).
 It was developed by the University of Innsbruck.
-Since July 1, 2019 the platform has been directed and further developed by the READ-COOP.
+Since July 1, 2019 the platform has been directed and further developed by the READ-COOP, a non-profit cooperative.